tudelft3d/val3dity/data/poly/README.txt

   * unit cube with top face having a self-intersecting surface (2D invalid), 2 of the faces of cube22 are 'bundled' as one polygon (which self-intersects)
   * invalid: 2D projected surface is not valid, but whole in 3D is

+# cube24
+  * cube with an extra vertex on a straight edge
+  * valid

 # concave
   * concave shape; top and bottom faces are concave polygons
   * valid